-As a result these have fallen out of favour in the UK although we should point out they are still legal and still on sale.
+As a result these have fallen out of favour in the UK although I should point out they are still legal and still on sale.
 If you can source good quality lanterns and satisfy yourself that there isn’t a fire risk (i.e. it’s not the middle of a “dry spell”) then by all means consider them but do fully think it through first.
-Check out our Chinese Lanterns guide for more advice.
+Check out my Chinese Lanterns guide for more advice.

-This is a ground based firework consisting of dozens of small fountains (called “gerbs”) mounted on a wooden frame in order to spell out a word such as “GOODNIGHT”.
+This is a ground-based firework consisting of dozens of small fountains (called “gerbs”) mounted on a wooden frame in order to spell out a word such as “GOODNIGHT”.
 They’re very quiet in operation though expensive and usually only recommended for bigger budget displays.

 Putting it all together

 From all the advice above I can make a few suggestions to get you started:

 For very small displays for noise-sensitive toddlers or if you’re testing the water then stick to fountains, wheels and sparklers (note a minimum age of 5 and up to hold sparklers).
 Or try a very small – say £10-ish – supermarket selection box.

 For bigger back garden displays using separate items, warm up with some sparklers then start the main display with some fountains or strobes, then use roman candle bundles and low noise barrages as the bulk of your display.
 A wheel or two will also provide something a little different to watch.